 UEP 0223-01/NUTR 0215-01 Fundamentals of U.S. Agriculture.
-(3 Credits) Covers the major social, institutional and human aspects of the American agricultural system, both as it exists today as well as its historical development.
-After consideration of agricultural systems in general and of the values that underlie different concepts of agriculture, it covers some of the key historical forces that have made American agriculture what it is today, and the major role of the federal government, both past and present.
-The next part of the course deals with the economics of American agriculture as a whole and its large-scale structure, followed by an analysis of farming on the micro level, emphasizing types of farms and farm-scale production economics.
+(3 Credits) This course covers the major social, political, and economic aspects of the U.S. agricultural system, both as it exists today as well as its historical development.
+After consideration of agricultural systems in general, we explore some of the key historical forces that have made U.S. agriculture what it is today and the major role of the federal government, both past and present.
+This includes an explicit focus on policy, power, and the role that systems of oppression (e.g., slavery and racism, genocide of Indigenous peoples) have played and continue to play in determining who farms, who labors, and who has access to agricultural resources.
+The final portion of the course focuses on the people who grow and harvest our food, the communities in which they live and work, and the development of alternative food systems (i.e., local and regional) as potential mechanisms to transform relationships between agriculture and society.
 Graduate standing or consent.

 UEP 0224-01/CH 0190-01 Public Health and the Built Environment.
 (Online) (3 Credits)The epidemics of asthma, diabetes, and obesity have focused new attention on the role played by suburban sprawl, transportation, and other built environment features on public health.
 This course will explore the linkages between the built environment and public health from a policy and planning perspective.
 Students will develop analytical skills to evaluate modern day public health and built environment challenges, including mapping tools, health impact assessments, and healthy planning and design.